Today I am pleased to present a list of books that I think are perfect for getting your spook on! These are sure to grant you some chills and thrills!

 Shadowshaper by Daniel Jose Older

-Goodreads Sumary: Cassandra Clare meets Caribbean legend in SHADOWSHAPER, an action-packed urban fantasy from a bold new talent.
+Goodreads Sumary: Cassandra Clare meets Caribbean legend in SHADOWSHAPER, an shadowshaperaction-packed urban fantasy from a bold new talent.

 Sierra Santiago was looking forward to a fun summer of making art, hanging out with her friends, and skating around Brooklyn.
 But then a weird zombie guy crashes the first party of the season.
 Sierra’s near-comatose abuelo begins to say “No importa” over and over.
 And when the graffiti murals in Bed-Stuy start to weep….
 Well, something stranger than the usual New York mayhem is going on.